binzuo142857/hello-world/README.md

 first step for nothing

 This is Bin
-I really want to learn something but I never really do it.
+I really want to learn something but I've never really done it.

 Aug.15, 2019